Home

 Saint Theresa would visualize herself in the presence of Jesus

-Then she tried to recognize what God wanted her to do and what steps were needed to do God's will.
+She tried to recognize what God wanted her to do and what steps she needed to take.

 Here is an example of her method